enyeartc/capstone1/README.md

 I ran multiple passes using different thresholds and I ended up using a threshold of 0.451.
 I was using the F1 value of my model to find the best threshold.
 To refresh your memory the following could have been used.
 I chose the F1 since it is a good mix of the other columns.

-After gitting a threshold, I ran a 10 fold Kfold test to see if my test data would perform, I was watching the F1 score which is detailed below.
+After getting a threshold, I ran a 10 fold Kfold test to see if my test data would perform, I was watching the F1 score which is detailed below.

 | Test                 | Formula
 | -------------------- | -------------